What is Arthritis?

 Unlike other types of arthritis, infectious arthritis is usually not a long-term illness.
 Treated promptly and properly, it is generally a curable form of arthritis.
 However, without proper treatment, infectious arthritis can result in serious damage to the joints involved, and may spread to other parts of the body.
 That's why it is important to recognize the symptoms of infectious arthritis and get prompt treatment.

 Lupus is a chronic rheumatic disease which affects joints, muscles and other parts of the body.
 Lupus involves inflammation (the immune system's response to kill foreign agents, virus, bacteria).
 Lupus involves chronic inflammation that can affect many parts of the body including the heart, lungs, skin, joints and kidneys.
-For further information, visit Arthritis Foundation and Lupus Foundation of America.
+For further information, visit Lupus Foundation of America.